 Mid-Autumn Festival is coming up soon, and my family would buy snow skin mooncakes from local Asian grocery stores.
 But this year, I decided to make some homemade and healthier ones.
-Good things about homemade products is that sugar level can always be adjusted, and I can choose natural ingredients to eliminate any preservatives.
+The good things about homemade products are that sugar level can always be adjusted, and I can choose natural ingredients to eliminate any preservatives.
 Using purple yam in desserts and pastries is now a new food trend, as it has a beautiful purple color for pictures, and it has high nutrition, with low calories.
 Making Purple Yam Snow Skin Mooncakes seems difficult, but it is actually easy and fun, especially when assembling them.

 Where to Get the Mooncake Mold Press?

 You can find them on Amazon.
 One pack usually comes with multiple styles and patterns, and I think the most convenient ones are the mold press.
 You can simply put the dough in the press and easily create a photogenic mooncake.

 Where to Get the Purple Yam Powder?